lescai-teaching/rnaseq-tutorial/docs/de_rstudio.md

 design(dds_new) # to check the design formula
 ```

-Analysing the structure of the newly created dds, we can observe the differences:
+Comparing the structure of the newly created dds (`dds_new`) with the one automatically produced by the pipeline (`dds`), we can observe the differences:

 ![overview](./img/dds_comparison.png)